 Mudjacking Versus Polyurethane Foam Injection

-Whether its mudjacking, or polyurethane foam injection, both are designed to accomplish the same results, and that is to raise concrete.
+Whether its mudjacking, or polyurethane foam injection (polyjacking), both are designed to accomplish the same results, which is to fill in voids and raise sunken concrete.

-Mudjacking uses a grout, which is comprised of a sand-based material, fused with cement.
-The process requires a large hole, approximately 1 5/8” in diameter, drilled through the slab, which the grout is then pumped under the slab, causing the slab to be lifted.
+Mudjacking uses a grout-based material, fused with cement.
+The process requires a 1″ diameter hole, which is drilled through the slab, which the grout is then hydraulically pumped under the slab, resulting in the voids filling in, causing the slab to be lifted.
 The material for this process weighs approximately 100 lbs per cubic foot.

-- The grout takes approximately 24 hours to completely cure
+- The injected grout takes approximately 24 hours to cure

-Polyurethane slabjacking uses a two part expanding polymer foam.
+Polyjacking uses a two part expanding polymer foam.
 The process to raise the concrete by foam injection requires a small hole, approximately 5/8” in diameter, drilled through the slab.
-The polyurethane is then injected under the slab and into the soil, which then expands, filling in all the voided areas, and raises the concrete.
+The polyurethane is then injected under the slab, which through its expansion stage, may interact with any loose soils, filling in all the voided areas, resulting in raising the sunken concrete.
 The material for this process is very dense, and only weighs approximately 2 lbs per cubic foot.

-- Seeks out weak soils, and during expansion, creates a strong, more dense, sub-base
+- Seeks out weak soils, and during expansion, creates a strong, dense, sub-base

 - The material will take the path of least resistance, and will fill in all voided areas